stat-ml/alpaca/README.md

 Package for active learning and uncertainty quantification in neural nets.

-Example experiment script/notebooks with library usage are in `experiments` folder.
-I.e.
+Example experiment script/notebooks with library usage are in `examples` folder.
-`python -m experiments.al_rosenbrock_experiment`